CiscoSecurity/tr-05-serverless-relay/README.md

 ```

 3. In the Verify Signature section of the Decoded pane replace the
-`your-256-bit-secret` placeholder with your generated secret key.
+`your-256-bit-secret` placeholder with your actual secret key.

 4. Your JWT token must already be in the Encoded pane.
 It is ready to use!

+Do not worry, the tool does not record your data, everything is done on the
+client side.

+Make sure to save both the secret key and the token so that we can refer to
+them later on.
+Let us name those as `SECRET_KEY` and `JWT` respectively.

+## Installation

 TBD...